hasankurban/ws/content/project/multi-atoms/index.md

 url_video: ""
 ---

-In this study, we built a variety of Machine Learning (ML) systems over 23 different size of CH3NH3PbI3  Perovskite nanoparticles (NPs) to predict the atoms in the CH3NH3PbI3  Perovskite NPs from their geometric locations.
+In this study, we built a variety of Machine Learning (ML) systems over 23 different size of CH3NH3PbI3 Perovskite nanoparticles (NPs) to predict the atoms in the CH3NH3PbI3 Perovskite NPs from their geometric locations